danmilea/hypervisorless_virtio_zcu102/README.md

 ## Runtime

-The build script also prints a set of commands which can be used to run the QEMU emulator for ZCU 102:
+The build script prints a set of commands which can be used to run the QEMU emulator for ZCU 102:

 E.g.
 ```